Legal Help For Texas Hit and Run Victims

 This type of accident can cause less obvious injuries as well.
 It may also cause mental and emotional pain, disability, and other serious effects that are more challenging to quantify but still very real.

 Speak To A Fort Worth Personal Injury Attorney

 What To Do After A Hit and Run Accident

-As a victim of a hit and run, you’ll likely be struck with shock, stress, pain (if injured on impact), and possibly anger.
+As a victim of a hit and run, you’ll likely be in shock and in pain (if injured on impact), and possibly anger.
 The sudden nature of a hit and run can leave you with a lot to process.
 It’s important to remain calm, avoid making any regrettable decisions, and document as much as you can.
 After a hit and run you should take the following actions:

 - Do not try to stop or chase down the driver yourself: For many drivers, the first instinct in a hit and run accident is to chase down the at fault driver in an attempt to retrieve information.
 However, chasing down the driver could put your life and the lives of others at risk with reckless driving.

 - Try to document the make, model, and license plate of a vehicle: The more information you have on the vehicle, the easier it will be for authorities to try to track down the driver.

 - Call the police immediately: It’s important to report the accident to Texas authorities.
 Try to provide as many details as possible.